blacix/sw-version-manager/README.md

 The script only works with C `#define` macros. e.g: `#define APP_VERSION_MAJOR 3`
 - create a preferably separate version file, e.g.: `version.h`
-- create a config file based on the template provied
+- create a config file (add it to your project's repository)
 - run the script with the desired arguments

 The script prints the version string to `stdout`, so the version string can be captured in a shell variable.
 See example scenario.